yiminghe/learning-react/tutorial/env/modulex-browserify-npm.md

 ### The End

 This is it!
-Finally you can use browser loader library for quick development and use browserify on production.
+Congratulation, you can use browser loader library for quick development and use browserify on production.